AlanQuille/dataRepresentation/README.md

 The app is hosted online [http://mamq.pythonanywhere.com](http://mamq.pythonanywhere.com "here")

 ### load.sql ###
 Optionally, you can create the database "datarepresentation" and the student and lecturer tables automatically by running load.sql in this directory.
+Some sample data is also input into the table.